SamStratton2112/StayWorldly/README.md

 ### Localhost
-- If running Stay Worldly locally and your travel database is empty and error will be triggered.
-To fix this error comment out lines 41-46 and (replace all_user_cities=all_user_cities) with  (all_user_cities=all_cities) on return in lines 62 and 66
+- If running Stay Worldly locally and your travel database is empty an error will be triggered.
+To fix this error comment out line 49 and comment in line 51 until 9 atleast cities have been added to your database.

 ### Tests: